elastic/ecs/USAGE.md

 $ python scripts/generator.py --ref v1.6.0 --include ../myproject/fields/custom`  --out ../myproject/out
 ```

 There one is one exception supporting the [experimental](experimental/README.md) fields.
-If using `--ref` and including the `experimental/schemas` directory, the `experimental/schemas` fields will be loaded from the specified git ref.
+If using `--ref` and including the `experimental/schemas` directory, the experimental fields will also load from the specified git ref.
+This

-This example merges ECS v1.7.0 fields with the v1.7.0 experimental fields:
+example merges ECS v1.7.0 fields with the v1.7.0 experimental fields:

 ```
 $ python scripts/generator.py --ref v1.7.0 --include experimental/schemas --out ../myproject/out
 ```

-Additionally, custom fields can also be passed using `--include` with the experimental ones.
+Custom fields can also be passed using `--include` with the experimental ones.
 This command merges v1.7.0 fields, v1.7.0 experimental fields, and custom fields from `../myproject/fields/custom`:

 ```
 $ python scripts/generator.py --ref v1.7.0 --include experimental/schemas ../myproject/fields/custom --out ../myproject/out